 Our youngest daughter had psoriasis, especially after she became a “tween” and started eating bad “stuff.”
 We took her to doctor after doctor who prescribed various topical medicines with little effect.
 After a visit to our chiropractor years ago, she was told she has a milk allergy which proved to be correct.
 She was also told to eat non-chemical foods, basically organic-grown and processed without all the additives.
 Her condition, as with many who have psoriasis, has a rheumatic basis.
 With her doctor’s supervision and by eating organically, she’s controlled it without taking medications that have serious side effects.

 One of my grandsons has high-development autism.
 He eats organically, and with a vitamin and herb therapy regimen does extremely well without medication.
-I maybe see a doctor, myself, every couple of years, and for 5-year check-ups.
+I maybe see a doctor, myself, every couple of years, and for 5-year checkups.
 I stay healthy and I attribute it to organic gardening.
-So, I can personally attest to the benefits of providing your family and yourself homegrown organic food.
+So, I can personally attest to the benefits of providing your family and your home grown organic food.

 Preparing a garden or even containers takes some work.
 Learn as much as you can about growing organically.
 That includes not using GMO produced seeds.
 Non-hybrid or the old tried and true Heritage seeds are the best.
 Save the seeds from mature vegetables and fruits to replant the next year.